samuelhbne/server-xray/README.md

 ### NOTE1

 Please replace "amd64" with the arch match the current box accordingly.
-Support platforms:
+Other supported platforms:

-- "arm64" for arm64v8 platforms, Raspberry Pi with Ubuntu-arm64 running, AWS A1, t4g instances etc.
+- "arm64" for arm64v8 platforms.
+Support AWS A1, t4g instances as well as Raspberry Pi4 with 64bits OS like [Ubuntu arm64](https://ubuntu.com/download/raspberry-pi) or [Debian](https://raspi.debian.net/tested-images/).
-- "arm" for arm32v7 platforms, most Raspberry-Pi releases (except Pi1 and Pi-zero) with Raspbian running.
+- "arm" for arm32v7 platforms.
+Support most Raspberry-Pi releases (Pi2, Pi3, Pi4) with 32bits OS like [Ubuntu armhf](https://ubuntu.com/download/raspberry-pi), [Debian](https://raspi.debian.net/tested-images/) or [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/).

+### NOTE2

-- arm32v6 platforms (Pi1 and Pi-zero) users need to build the docker images from source rather than run it directly, due to the known issue from upstream Alpine image.
+- arm32v6 (Pi1 and Pi-zero) users should build the docker images from source rather than run it directly, due to the known issue from upstream Alpine image.
 WIP.
 - arm32v5 platforms are not supported yet.

 ## How to start the container